-- 12. Navigate to the stutter text file downloaded in the Getting Started section above.
+- 12. Navigate to the stutter text file imported in the Getting Started section.
 Select the file, and then Import. - 13.
 At the bottom of the 'Panel Manager' window, select OK.
-This will save the panels, bins and stutter text files, and then close the window.
+This will save the panels, bins and stutter text files and close the window.

 6.B.
-Importing the WEN ILS 500 ESS Size Standard into GeneMapper® ID-X Software
+Importing the WEN ILS 500 Size Standard into GeneMapper® ID-X Software